ShawnMcCool/dot-filer/README.md

 Dot Filer is a PHP dot file management tool built to provide a no-nonsense approach to a common scenario.

+## Development Todo

+- validate all links in the target file
+- find all links that require action
+- move files to target directory

 ## Why dot files?

 When a file or folder name is preceded with a dot "." it's considered a hidden file by most operating systems.
 This is merely a convenience that allows configuration and other files to not clutter up simple directory listings.